 Friedman (2022) descriptively explore how class shapes the composition of civil service in the United Kingdom both vertically in terms of occupational grade and horizontally in terms of department, location, and profession.
 The study collected data on the class backgrounds of civil servants in the United Kingdom from the data base of Civil Service People Survey (CSPS) for 2019 encompassing 308,556 respondents.
 An initial descriptive analysis is conducted on collected data, followed by quantitative analysis of results of interviews with civil servants on how class background impacts the composition of the civil service vertically and horizontally.
-Results from the study shows that the Civil Service has significantly more staff from privileged class backgrounds than any of the comparison groups.
-Likewise, civil servants from disadvantaged backgrounds are particularly under-represented in London, with only 22% from working class backgrounds compared to 48% in the northeast.
+Results from the study shows that the Civil Service has significantly more staff from privileged class backgrounds are particularly under-represented in London, with only 22% from working class backgrounds compared to 48% in the northeast.
 The north-south divide also exists with the three most exclusive work regions located in the south of England and two of the three most open areas located in the north of England.
 Similarly, the proportion of senior civil servants from advantaged backgrounds today is higher with 69% from professional/managerial class backgrounds, 14% from intermediate backgrounds and 17% from working-class backgrounds.